Team3132/AttendanceSystem/README.md

 At the moment the frontend is setup to use vercel's static site hosting which is directly linked to the reposity (may cease to work under TDU org).
 It will update the site on push to the master branch.

-Note: A good solution for the future would be to move to Cloudflare's pages (and functions for API proxy) product which isn't fussy about deploying from organisations.
+Note: In the future the backend should be able to serve the frontend code because cookie authentication doesn't like subdomains and cloudflare pages has a limit for API function requests.